osmond/garmin-dashboard-ajo/README.md

 # GARMIN_COOKIE_PATH, GARMIN_EMAIL and GARMIN_PASSWORD
 ```

-Run the stack with your `.env` file mounted so the containers can read the
-configuration:
+Build and start the stack:

 ```bash
 docker-compose build
 docker-compose --env-file .env up
 ```

-The dashboard will be available on ports `3000` and `3002` as defined in the
+The dashboard will be available on ports `3000` and `3002` as defined in the compose file.
-compose file.

 ## Interactive Setup

-Run `node scripts/setup.js` for a guided configuration.
-This script prompts for
+Run `npm run setup` for a guided configuration.
+This script asks for your
-your InfluxDB details, port, and the location to store your Garmin cookie.
-It
+InfluxDB details and where to save the Garmin session.
+It writes everything to
-writes these values to `.env` and then tries to call `scripts/save-garmin-session.js`
-to save the Garmin session file automatically.
+`.env` and attempts to store the session for you.

 ## Mock Mode